Inefficiency of chiral dynamos in protoneutron stars and the early universe

-Many previous works have investigated the CPI assuming an initially large chirality imbalance.
-However, this assumption is typically invalid in astrophysical systems where the evolutionary timescale to build up imbalance is much longer than the shortest growth timescale of the CPI.
+Many previous works have investigated the CPI assuming an initially large chirality imbalance, which leads to CPI development at the maximal growth rate $\gamma_0$.
+However, this assumption is typically invalid in astrophysical systems where the evolutionary timescale to build up imbalance, $t_0$, is much longer than the shortest growth timescale of the CPI, $t_0\gg\gamma_0^{-1}$.
 Feedback by the CPI should thus occur before the imbalance becomes large.
 In this paper, we examine the evolution of a chiral plasma whose imbalance is driven on a finite timescale, similar to studies invoking an explicit source term to pump $\mu_5$ \citep{grabowska2015role,sigl2016chiral,pavlovic2017chiral,gurgenidze2025primordial}.
 We provide analytical estimates for the resulting magnetic fields (Section~\ref{sec:Theory}) and confirm them with direct numerical simulations (Section~\ref{sec:Sim}).
-The estimates lead to a new criterion for chiral flipping to suppress the CPI, which we evaluate for the early universe and PNS (Section~\ref{sec:Apps}).
+The estimates lead to a new criterion for chiral flipping to suppress the CPI, which we evaluate for the early Universe and PNS (Section~\ref{sec:Apps}).